 To thrive and compete, financial institutions must do more than adopt new technology.
 They must optimize the brand experience to meet customers where they are: a fast-paced, always-on, digital world with a multitude of choices.Share this quote

-Financial services firms that don’t want to be left behind must transform the customer experience, competing or partnering with fast-moving financial technology (FinTech) companies that continue to innovate beyond traditional banking services.
+Firms providing Financial Services Solutions that don’t want to be left behind must transform the customer experience, competing or partnering with fast-moving financial technology (FinTech) companies that continue to innovate beyond traditional banking services.
 A survey by Accenture found that almost one in three customers of banks and insurance companies globally would switch to Google, Amazon, or Facebook if those companies offered financial services.“

 U.S. banks have a long way to go to realize the promise of digital self-service,” suggest Bain Capital analysts.
 Their survey found that among most frequent visitors to branch bank tellers, 42% of those aged 18 to 34 had tried using another channel before visiting the bank.
 “Among customers of all ages, much of the volume in branches and call centers consists of routine interactions that could be avoided if customers felt better served by digital.”